 Lastly, you will need to arrange shipping with your supplier.

 For some methods, such as express/air shipping, the supplier can arrange it for you.
-But, if you plan to ship by sea and have it trucked to your final destination, you should probably hire a logistics coordinator to assist.
+If you plan to ship by sea and have your products trucked to your final destination, you should probably hire a freight forwarder to assist.
 These professionals can help you handle bonds, customs, warehousing, trucking, and more.

 In my experience, the small fees they charge are well worth the expertise and time saved you get in return.